dbeniamin/1-100_PythonCode_Challenge/README.md

 - Provide the shift amount to be able to decrypt the phrase.
 - Compare initial phrase, encrypted and decrypted answer.

 **18.01.2024 -> day 09 - Silent Auction** - Contain the Silent Auction application used to log bids without making them public.
 - Entering and saving a bid for each person.
 - Clear the screen, so the previous bid would not be visible.
 - Compare bids and get the highest winning bid.

+**24.01.2024 -> day 10 - Calculator** - Contains the Calculator application used for basic math.
+- Focused on creating functions and using them within a while loop and practice loop to reset the program if the user enters a specific key.
+- Provide some graphical references for the operations.
+- Store the previous result and continue operations with it.

 ### Contributing: